GilgameshxZero/tab-space/readme.md

 ### Visual Studio 2019

 `tab-space` uses Visual Studio 2019 as an IDE.
-The solution file is located under `./proj/`.
+The solution and project files are located under `./sln/`.
 The project file includes the relevant headers, DLLs, and LIBs already for the build version of the dependencies of `tab-space`.
 However, when upgrading, the paths to these files may change and need to be updated.

 ### Chromium Embedded Framework